A Modular Framework for Neural Radiance Field Development.

 Eye movements provide insight into what parts of an image a viewer finds most salient, interesting, or relevant to the task at hand.
 Unfortunately, eye tracking data, a commonly-used proxy for attention, is cumbersome to collect.
 Here we explore an alternative: a comprehensive web-based toolbox for crowdsourcing visual attention.

 ICCP (2018)Project WebsiteLocal CopyVideoMIT News

-We demonstrate that the imaging optics of an ultrafast camera (or a depth camera) can be dramatically different from the imaging optics of a conventional photography camera.
-More specifically, we demonstrate that by folding the optical path in time, one can collapse the conventional photography optics into a compact volume or multiplex various functionalities into a single imaging optics piece without losing spatial or temporal resolution.
+We demonstrate that by folding the optical path in time, one can collapse the conventional photography optics into a compact volume or multiplex various functionalities into a single imaging optics piece without losing spatial or temporal resolution.
 By using time-folding at different regions of the optical path, we achieve an order of magnitude lens tube compression, ultrafast multi-zoom imaging, and ultrafast multi-spectral imaging.
-Each demonstration was done with a single image acquisition without moving optical components.

 IEEE Transactions on Computational Imaging (2017)Project WebsiteLocal CopyIEEEMIT News

 A deep learning method for object classification through scattering media.
-Traditional techniques to see through scattering media rely on a physical model that has to be precisely calibrated.
-Computationally overcoming the scattering relies heavily on such physical models, and on the calibration accuracy.
-Thus, such systems are extremely sensitive to an accurate and lengthy calibration process.
-Our method trains on synthetic data with variations in calibration parameters that allows the network to learn an invariant model to calibration of lab experiments.
+Our method trains on synthetic data with variations in calibration parameters that allows the network to learn a calibration invariant model.